UPDATED: Busick sentenced in Freeman-Bible murder case

 Lead prosecutor Isaac Shields said after the hearing that Monday was a hard deadline for the defendant to produce information that would shorten the length of his prison term.
 If, while in prison, he should choose to provide more information that leads to recovery of the girls' remains, the state will not be obligated to seek any lessening of his punishment.

 Busick's attorney, Gretchen Mosley, believes her client has provided investigators with everything he knows.
-He has always maintained that he was not with the other two suspects the night of the Freeman couple's murders and the abduction of the girls.
 She said Pennington and Welch never told Busick "what they did with the girls — if they killed them."

 "He just has some ideas where they might be and that is why the search has not been as productive as hoped," Mosley said.